See Chapter 6.6 (Earned/Unearned Income) for information on included lump sum income.

 If lump sum income is received prior to CCAP participation, the lump sum is NOT included in the CCAP household income.
 However, if a CCAP participant receives a lump sum income, the case closes and the family’s reapplies during the original annualization period, continue to count the lump sum through the end of the original annualization period.
 Do not start a new annualization period.

-When a lump sum income IS reported timely, and the income puts the family over 85% SMI, request verification of the lump sum and allow 15 days for the family to return the verification before closing the case.
-See Chapter 7.1 (Verification due dates) and Chapter 7.4 (Verification – 12 month eligibility period).
+When a lump sum income IS reported timely, and the income puts the family over 85 percent of SMI, request verification of the lump sum and allow 15 days for the family to return the verification before closing the case.
+See Chapter 7.1 (Verification due dates) and Chapter 7.4 (Verification – 12-month eligibility period).

-When lump sum income is NOT reported timely, and the income puts the family over the maximum allowed for their family size (85% SMI), cite an overpayment for child care assistance paid in excess of what should have been paid had the payment been reported timely.
-The overpayment would include the time period between the date of receipt of the lump sum and the end of the 15 day adverse action notice.
+When lump sum income is NOT reported timely, and the income puts the family over the maximum allowed for their family size (85 percent of SMI), cite an overpayment for child care assistance paid in excess of what should have been paid had the payment been reported timely.
+The overpayment would include the time period between the date of receipt of the lump sum and the end of the 15-day adverse action notice.
 Consider if all or part of the lump sum would have been disregarded as the first $60 in included lump sum income for the calendar quarter before assessing an overpayment.

 NOTE: The Child Care Assistance program does NOT have an asset test.
 The liquidation of an asset does NOT count as lump sum income when determining a household’s income.
 However, during CCAP participation, any interest/dividend received as a result of investments must be included in the household’s income.
 See Chapter 6.6 (Earned/Unearned Income).